GAME RESULTGame Result

 74' Takayuki SUZUKI → Masashi MOTOMIYA

-Player substitution 45' Mitsunori YAMAO → Tetsuya ITO
+Player Substitution 45' Mitsunori YAMAO → Tetsuya ITO

 53' Masamitsu KOBAYASHI → Kelly